phillbush/simp/README.md

 * There is no `cond` form.
 The `if` form is the same as scheme's `cond` but with less parentheses.

+* Procedures (but not macros) can be curried.
+  In the example, `ack-of-one`, defined as `(ackermann 1)` is equivalent to `(lambda y (ackermann 1 y))`.

 * There are no pairs.
 S-expressions are not implemented as singly linked lists of cons cells, but as tuples/vectors.

 * `set!` does not redefine a variable, use `redefine` for that.
   There is a `set!` procedure, but it is a vector mutator.

+## Auxiliary syntax considered harmful

+I tried to avoid auxiliary syntax as much as I could.
+An auxiliary syntax is a syntactical identifier that can only be used inside another syntactical form.
+Examples in Scheme is the `else` form, which can only be used inside a `cond`.
+In Simp, I tried to minimize their use as much as I could.
+For now, the only auxiliary syntax used in Simp are:

+* `unquote`:
+  Available inside a quasi-quotation to evaluate an expression.
+* `splice`:
+  Available inside a quasi-quotation to splice a vector
+* `...`:
+  Available inside a `lambda` (or `defun` or `defmacro`) to create variadic procedures (or macros).